Throughout the year, there are many activities for children that celebrate local traditions, such as Pirates Week and Junior Batabano.

-In light of the COVID-19 pandemic, many events and activities have been forced to cancel or reschedule for a later date.
-For daily updates on all the big events happening in the Cayman Islands, see the events calendar on Explore Cayman.
+For daily updates on all the big events happening in the Cayman Islands, see the comprehensive events calendar on Explore Cayman.
 Family friendly events can be found on the events calendar on Cayman Parent.

-Children love to be taken out for afternoon tea, as it feels very special and grown up.
+Children love to be taken out for afternoon tea, as it makes them feel very special and grown up.
 There are several places in Cayman where you can go for afternoon tea.

-Every Bloomin’ Thing has a charming English tea room where they offer traditional cream tea, lunch options and a wide variety of teas and juices.
+Every Bloomin’ Thing has a charming English tearoom where they offer traditional cream tea and freshly made scones, quiche, soups and tea sandwiches.
 Open seven days a week.
 Reservations are recommended.
 Call (345) 945 1701 or email: email@example.com.

-Anchor & Den, located at the Grand Cayman Marriott Beach Resort, offers an Alice in Wonderland inspired Mad Tea Party every Saturday afternoon.
+Anchor & Den, located at the Grand Cayman Marriott Beach Resort, offers an Alice in Wonderland inspired Mad Tea Party every Saturday afternoon for groups of 10 or more.
 Enjoy decadent cakes and special ‘drink me’ potions.

-Silver Palm Lounge hosts afternoon tea every day from 2pm-4pm during high season and every Friday to Sunday during the summer.
-Reservations are required for this iconic Ritz-Carlton tradition.
-Easter and Christmas feature whimsical afternoon tea services: Easter Bunny Tea and Teddy Bear Tea (held at either 12-noon or 2pm), both of which are extremely popular with children.
+Silver Palm Lounge hosts a traditional British afternoon tea with a delightful array of scrumptious pastries, tiny sandwiches and tea.
+Reservations are required for this iconic Ritz-Carlson tradition.
+Easter and Christmas feature whimsical afternoon tea services: Easter Bunny Tea and Gingerbread Man Tea, both of which are extremely popular with children.
 Please call (345) 815 6912 for reservations.